What to Do When Your Heater Won’t Turn Off!

-It’s not unusual for heating systems to have a problem once in a while.
-It could be as straightforward as a bad thermostat or an electrical problem.
-If your gas furnace won’t shut off, here are a couple steps you can take to get a properly working furnace again.
+It’s not uncommon for heating systems to have a glitch every now and then.
+It could be as simple as a broken thermostat or an electrical problem.
+If your gas furnace won’t shut off, here are a few steps you can take to get a properly working furnace again.

 Check the Air Filter

 A dirty air filter causes problems for many homeowners and their HVAC system.
 Here’s why.
 It restricts airflow, forcing your furnace to work harder and run longer to meet your desired temperature.